umairsafdar768/umairsafdar768.github.io/_posts/2008-02-25-converting-between-various-audio-formats (2nd-post).md

 ![Strongswan build directory](/assets/img/posts/post2/charon-running.png){: width="500"}

 Notice 'oqs' in the list of loaded plugins.
-This means that everything uptil this point was configured correctly and oqs plugins has been successfully loaded.
+This means that everything uptil this point was configured correctly and the oqs plugin has been successfully loaded.

 Open another terminal window, convert to super user, and repeat the previous process of setting the environment variable correctly.